The Episcopal Diocese of Missouri is proud to be affiliated with the following ministries:

 EPHT, formerly the Episcopal Presbyterian Charitable Health and Medical Trust, is dedicated to providing access to health care for underserved populations.
 Our mission grew out of a commitment to a healthcare ministry in our community and is stewarded by volunteer leadership from both the Episcopal and Presbyterian faiths.

 The Rt.
-Rev. Deon Johnson, 11th Bishop of the Episcopal Diocese of Missouri, is a trustee of this trust.
-Other diocesan members serving as trustees are Thomas Hedrick, The Rev. Marc Smith, and the Rev. Deborah Goldfeder.
+Rev. Deon Johnson, 11th Bishop of the Episcopal Diocese of Missouri, is a trustee, along with other members of our diocese.
 The organization offers grants to local health care nonprofits.